 Let me preface this post with a couple items.
-First, Rafa & I decided to celebrate my all-time favorite holiday, Thanksgiving.
-So we added an extra week to the regular festivities mentioned below.
+First, Rafa & I decided to celebrate my favorite holiday: Thanksgiving.
+So we started one week before the regular festivities mentioned below.
 Second, this list reflects my personal experience in Sevilla.
 The holiday season is generally the same all over Spain, but there are some specifics below that aren’t found in other cities.
 If I’ve forgotten something, feel free to comment below!

-Mid-Nov until 23 Dec · The first sign the holidays are approaching is the appearance of market stands between the Archivo de Indias & the cathedral.
-No fruit & vegetables here; instead, vendors offer everything needed to set up a Belén or nativity scene.
+Mid-Nov until 23 Dec · Our first sign that the holidays are approaching is the appearance of market stands between the Archivo de Indias & the cathedral.
+No fruit & vegetables here; instead, vendors offer everything needed to set up a belén or nativity scene.
 Carlos III brought the tradition from Naples, & many Spaniards spend years collecting just the right figure or backdrop piece:

 03 Dec · Convent sweets can be found year-round in Sevilla, but today the Alcázar converts the wedding hall of Carlos I & Isabel into a showroom for local religious orders.
 My favorite is the pestiño: fried dough covered in honey with just a touch of sesame.
 Yum.

-07 Dec · The city government turns on the Christmas lights tonight.
-Avenida de la Constitución is packed with so many pedestrians that the tram quits trying to get through:
+07 Dec · The city government usually turns on the Christmas lights tonight.
+Avenida de la Constitución is packed with so many pedestrians that the tram can’t get through:

 Anytime Dec · Adding to the holiday spirit, choirs singing villancicos (Christmas carols) pop up everywhere.
 Even street musicians get into it.

 mid-Dec until 05 Jan · Plaza Nueva houses an artisan market with hand-made gifts.
-Mostly jewellery & fabrics, a Japanese-style ceramics stand & the sombreros were my faves.
+Mostly stalls filled with jewellery & fabrics, a ceramics stand & the sombreros were my faves.

 mid-Dec · Find time to decorate!
 We made all kinds of natural garland with help from the corner florist, wreaths & an alterna-tree of boxes since several were sitting around in our still unfinished apartment.
-Rafa watched USA Christmas specials for the first time!
-And he set up our own Belén… Rafa built—yes, built—a mini-Mosteiro dos Jerónimos to house everyone.
+Rafa even watched USA Christmas specials for the first time!
+And he set up our own belén… Rafa built —yes, built— a mini-Mosteiro dos Jerónimos to house everyone.
 Awwwwwww.

 22 Dec · Children from a Madrid orphanage sing winning numbers on television for the biggest national lottery, “El Gordo“.
 This goes on for hours & hours.
 A big production tv spot debuts in mid-November to remind everyone of the season & create a few tears.
 Lines for tickets are crazy & understandably so, with this year’s total giveaway reaching over two billion euros!

 25 Dec · Traditionally no gifts are given today although Papa Noel is gaining ground in Spain.
 At midnight, Baby Jesus is placed in the nativity scene & people often eat a lunch that’s just as big as last night’s dinner.
-Rafa & I gave each other gifts, but we’ll probably stick to only Reyes/Epiphany next year:
+Rafa & I gave each other gifts, but we’ll probably stick to only Reyes/Epiphany in the future:

 28 Dec · The Día de los Santos Inocentes is celebrated just like April Fool’s Day in the US.
 Practical jokes abound.